Humble & Fred: Humble returns to CFNY, 'The Edge' years (1992–2001)

-With the highly publicized September 2, 1997 arrival of a multimillion-dollar-generating American syndicated radio juggernaut The Howard Stern Show to Toronto via CFNY's main rival station Q107 (owned at the time by Western International Communications), most players on the city's radio market—especially rock format stations aiming their content at young male demo—braced themselves for a loss of listeners they were likely to surrender to high-profile and raunchy Stern.
+With the highly publicized September 2, 1997 arrival of a multimillion-dollar-generating American syndicated radio juggernaut The Howard Stern Show to Toronto via CFNY's main rival, WIC-owned Q107, most players on the city's radio market—especially rock format stations aiming their content at young male demo—braced themselves for a loss of listeners they were likely to surrender to high-profile and raunchy Stern.
 Further hurting their cause was the fact Stern kept receiving a steady stream of free promotion through Canadian press and electronic media coverage of the controversy surrounding his arrival to the country—in addition to Toronto's Q107, The Howard Stern Show was simultaneously broadcast by Montreal's CHUM Limited-owned, English-language station CHOM-FM.
-Following a huge start ratings-wise along with a shocking one content-wise—featuring anti-French tirades and insults directed at Canada's Francophone population—that caused a lot of, mostly negative, press reaction throughout the country, Stern's Toronto numbers on Q107 stabilized, even somewhat sagged, by Christmas 1997, though he undeniably managed to establish himself as major player on the city's radio market, taking a significant chunk of Humble & Freds audience in the process.
+Following a huge start ratings-wise along with a shocking one content-wise—featuring anti-French tirades and insults directed at Canada's Francophone population—that caused a lot of, mostly negative, press reaction throughout the country, Stern's Toronto numbers on Q107 stabilized, even somewhat sagged, by Christmas 1997.
+Still, he undeniably managed to establish himself as major player on the city's radio market, taking a significant chunk of Humble & Freds audience in the process.
 In response, CFNY, which by this time was branded as "102.1 The Edge", hired the services of various radio consultants for the purposes of tweaking the show's content in order to better compete against Stern.
 As a result, Humble & Fred put together a listener contest consisting of scatological and/or otherwise disgusting tasks put before contestants competing for prizes ranging from $25,000 to a used car.
 Its popularity spawned a series of such contests on Humble & Fred throughout the late 1990s.
 By the June 1998 ratings book, Humble & Fred managed to recover most of the audience they lost to Stern, regaining their customary 4.7% of the overall market in Toronto after being pushed down to 3.5% the previous fall, when the newly arrived Stern dominated the ratings.
 Simultaneously, in the first four months of 1998, Stern lost twenty percent of his Toronto audience or 100,000 people (the majority of them being women), though he still retained significant market share with 8.9%, good for a third-place tie with CHUM-FM's Roger, Rick and Marilyn, and behind CHFI-FM's Don & Erin (11.7%) and CFRB's Ted Woloshyn (11.4%).

 In 1998, Mary Ellen Beninger moved on to another station and was replaced by Sandra Plagakis.
 In 1999, Shaw Communications decided to carve out its media assets—including 102.1 The Edge, Q107, and Talk 640—into a newly created corporation called Corus Entertainment.
 In August 1999, the show sponsored a festival, "Humble & Fred Fest" at Toronto's Fort York.